 | Ruby | Easy | Good | Web development, startups |

-| Scratch | Very Easy | N/A | Kids, visual learning concepts |
+| Scratch | Very Easy | N/A | Kids, visual learning of core concepts |

 Matching Languages to Your Goals